 Although digital PR can support SEO, it is not backlinking!
-Digital PR encapsulates much more than this single tactic.
+It encapsulates much more than this single tactic.
 In this article, we aim to answer the question "what is digital PR?" and also to demonstrate how digital PR and SEO optimization work together to increase customer acquisition and leads (not just create backlinks), as well as how a solid strategy improves brand awareness.
-We'll also go over the goals and advantages of digital PR and show you how to create campaigns and measure ROI.
-We'll also point out some differences between digital and traditional PR (just so you're aware).
+We'll also go over the goals and advantages of online PR and show you how to create campaigns and measure ROI.
+We'll also point out some differences between digital and traditional public relations (just so you're aware).

-Digital PR, meaning to apply the principles of PR to a digital context, should not be confused with SEO strategies.
+Digital PR (or online PR), meaning to apply the principles of PR to a digital context, should not be confused with SEO strategies.
 SEO is a ballgame of its own, digital public relations is there to support the overall marketing and comms goals.

-As our information sources are now widely sprouting from the online world, public relations needed to adapt to the new ways of sharing information, a.k.a. - had to launch digital PR campaigns/stories/press releases.
-The definition of PR still stands, “a strategic communication process that builds relationships between organizations and their publics - to foster trust and to establish authority”, the digital realm just includes some further definitions, such as “online reputation and image management” or “managing the digital presence of a brand, organization or person”.
+As our information sources are now widely sprouting from the online world, public relations needed to adapt to the new ways of sharing information, a.k.a. - had to launch digital PR campaigns, stories and press releases.

 So, now you may wonder, “how is this confused with SEO?”.
 Well, since very little communication strategies operate in isolation - digital PR and SEO have also begun to overlap and integrate.

-As digital PR is an intersection of traditional PR, some customary goals have followed the evolution of public relations:
+As online PR is an intersection of traditional PR, some customary goals have followed the evolution of public relations: